Menu

 By Eilís Ní Raghallaigh

 The information in this blog is drawn from the IFI Irish Film Archive’s clippings, image, document and book collections.
 These collections contain thousands of files, images and articles relating to all aspects of Irish and Irish-interest film and television production.
 They are available to view in the Tiernan MacBride library within library opening hours, or by appointment with the IFI librarian.
 Jack of All Maids, A Love Divided, Goldfish Memory and The Crush form part of the IFI Irish Film Archive’s Film Collections and they are available to view by appointment.
-Please direct all queries regarding the viewing of films to the IFI Irish Film Archive’s Moving Image Access Officer
+Please direct all queries regarding the viewing of films to the IFI Irish Film Archive’s Moving Image Access Officer.

 REFERENCES

-by The Arts Council
+The IFI is supported by The Arts Council